xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

   * A coherent effective encoding of dynamic data structure lower bounds is specified in terms of observables and tension functionals.
   * Experiments are defined at a conceptual level but have not yet been instantiated with concrete code or datasets.
+  * This entry describes one encoding class version that can be falsified or refined.

 * N_level: N1

-  * The narrative linking information requirements, model capacity, and dynamic tradeoffs is explicit but still high-level.
+  * The narrative linking information requirements, model capacity, and dynamic tradeoffs is explicit but still high level.
   * World T and World F are described qualitatively rather than through extensive libraries of constructed examples.

 ### 9.2 Next measurable step toward E2